kelvinmo/simplexrd/README.md

 Licensing
 ---------

-Licensing information for SimpleID can be found in the file COPYING.txt.
+Licensing information for SimpleXRD can be found in the file COPYING.txt.